GOPHER-System-Intergration/stand_chest_description/README.md

 # Overview

-For the develeopment of gopher, it would be advantageous if we were able to simualte the robot in the physics engine gazebo.
+For the develeopment of gopher, it would be advantageous if we were able to simulate the robot in the physics engine gazebo.

 This is a package containing a running simulation of the gopher chest_stand component.
-This code was edited based on the fusion2urdf fusion360 plugin with some minor edits to work for Noetic.
+This code was edited based on the fusion2urdf fusion360 plugin with some minor edits to work for **Noetic**.

+## Updates

+- Connected the stand to the mobile base platform - fetch freight research platform

 # TODO